alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 - ':tellWithCard'
 - ':tellWithLinkAccountCard'
 - ':askWithLinkAccountCard'
 - ':responseReady'

+##### Dialog-model-only listeners (covered in 'Dialog Models and the Alexa Skill Builder')

+- ':elicitSlot'
+- ':elicitSlotWithCard'
+- ':confirmSlot'
+- ':confirmSlotWithCard'
+- ':confirmIntent'
+- ':confirmIntentWithCard'

+##### DynamoDB listeners

 - ':saveState'
 - ':saveStateError'

-**Notably, any of these handlers can be safely overridden from index.js, so feel free to write your own ':ask' or ':tell' if you want to.**

-Fundamentally, what the first 6 of these do, is
+For now let's just talk about the **Usual Listeners**.
+Here's how they work:

 1. Build a well-structured response object from the parameters you give it.
 2. Set `this.handler.response` to this response.
-3. Emit ``':responseReady'``.
+3. Emit `':responseReady'`.

-Let's take a look at those in more detail:
+Let's take a look at those steps in more detail:

 1. In order to build a [response object](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#response-format) from the parameters, they all call the `buildSpeechletResponse()` function with the various parameters stored in an object. `this.attributes` is always used as one of these parameters, and is used to set the session attributes of the response.